ctarrington/try-rust/columnar-data-cache/data-cache/README.md

     * if default value is not in allowed values then add it X

+* return the guid in the add row method X
-* allow updates of values by guid? by index?
+* allow replacement of row by guid X

-* allow replacement of row by guid? by index?
+* allow updates of cell value by guid  ??

 * add a snapshot - specify filters, select columns snap at time
     * add filtering
     * add the ability to get a vector of values from a snapshot's column?
     * add sorting

+* use criterion crate for benchmarks